Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt. Learn More

 Lara McCormick, MPAff

-Lara is a Policy Research Associate at the Prenatal-to-3 Policy Impact Center.
-In her role, she conducts rigorous and comprehensive reviews of evidence in the area of child and parent health policy, produces technical written resources for policymakers, and contributes to the annual Prenatal-to-3 State Policy Roadmap.
+Lara is a Senior Policy Associate at the Prenatal-to-3 Policy Impact Center.
+In her role, she conducts rigorous and comprehensive reviews of evidence in the area of child and parent health policy and produces technical written resources for policymakers.
+She also monitors the development and implementation of state policies related to community-based doulas, group prenatal care, and Early Intervention services and contributes to the annual Prenatal-to-3 State Policy Roadmap.

 Prior to this role, Lara was a graduate research assistant at the Child and Family Research Partnership and supported staff in creating evidence reviews in a variety of policy areas.
 She also served as a legislative aide in the Texas State House of Representatives where she focused on issues such as contraceptive access, insurance coverage for fertility preservation, and sexual assault survivor protections.
 Her policy specialization is in reproductive health and equitable healthcare access.